jenga-dev/jenga/README.rst

 Build Configuration
 -------------------

-Build specific configuraiton is determined by the ``config`` section in the build file.
+Build specific configuration is determined by the ``config`` section in the build file.
 The following options are available:

 Here is an example of a JSON build file: